 Freer Fellowship, University Of Michigan

-The Galleries’ many departments offer a wide range of learning opportunities for interns throughout the year.
+The museums’ many departments offer a wide range of learning opportunities for interns throughout the year.

 For each internship term, applications must be submitted by the following dates: